-The zooming circle is designed to set the focus correctly for average adult head size (approximately 9 inches from chin to top of head).
-When photographing babies or young children, use the distance scale or focus symbols.
+The zooming circle is designed to set the focus correctly for average adult head size (teen-agers' heads included)-a measurement of approximately 9 inches from chin to crown of head.
+It isn't designed for focusing on babies, young children, pets, scenery, etc. Use the distance scale or focus symbols to set the distance for these other subjects.